arscan/docs-test-kit/docs/README.md

+# Test Kit Manual

-Welcome to the Docs Test Kit documentation.
+Welcome to the Docs Test Kit manual.
 This area provides supplemental information for using this test kit, as well as developing this test kit.

-## Uesr Guides
+## User Guides
 * [Walkthrough](Walkthrough): A step-by-step guide to using this test kit.
-* [User Manual](Users-Manual): A comprehensive guide to using this test kit.
 * [FAQ](FAQ.md): Frequently asked questions about this test kit.
 * [IE Browser](IE-Browser): Special A guide to using this test kit with Internet Explorer.